Office Address

 What is CDSCO Medical Device Registration?

 CDSCO medical device registration is the process of getting approval from the Central Drugs Standard Control Organization to sell or import medical devices in India.
 This ensures that the device is safe and meets Indian regulations.
-Medical devices are divided into different classes.
-The registration is mandatory for all notified devices.
-This registration process was introduced to ensure the safety, quality, and performance of medical devices sold or imported in India.
+Medical devices are divided into different classes, and registration is mandatory for all notified devices.
+This process was introduced to ensure the safety, quality, and performance of medical devices sold or imported in India.
 Earlier, most medical devices were not regulated, which posed risks to patient health and safety.
 With the growing use of advanced medical technologies, the Government of India implemented a structured regulatory framework through the Medical Devices Rules, 2017.
-The aim was to make sure that only certified and reliable devices reach hospitals, clinics, and patients.
-This process also brings Indian regulations in line with global standards and helps monitor and control unsafe or substandard devices.
+The aim was to ensure that only certified and reliable devices reach hospitals, clinics, and patients.
+This process also aligns Indian regulations with global standards and helps monitor and control unsafe or substandard devices.

 What is meant by a medical device?